 Using Apple TV and AirPlay

-By far the easiest way to enjoy content on your iPhone on your TV is to create a wireless connection to your Apple TV via AirPlay.
+The other way to enjoy content from your iPad, or iPhone, on your TV is to use an Apple TV and stream the video via AirPlay.

-Next make sure your iPhone is connected to the same Wi-Fi network that your Apple TV is on.
-If you’re using iOS 7, swipe up to reveal the Control Center pane and select the AirPlay option to bring up the AirPlay menu.
+Swipe up to reveal Control Center and select the AirPlay option to bring up the AirPlay menu.
 Select Apple TV and then swipe right on Mirroring slider button to turn it green.

-To view photos on your iPhone on your TV, open the Photos app, then select the Share button from the bottom left corner.
-Choose the photos you want to show by tapping each one until a blue circle with a white arrow appears.
-Now select AirPlay from the pop-up menu that appears.
+To view photos on your iPhone or iPad on your TV, open the Photos app, then select the Share button Choose the photos you want to show by tapping each one until a blue circle with a white arrow appears.
+Now select AirPlay from the pop-up menu that appears and choose Apple TV.
 Your photos will now appear individually on your TV.
 To change the photo that appears simply swipe left or right.

 You can also set your chosen photos to appear automatically as a slideshow.
 To do that. bringing up the Sharing menu again, choose the photos you want to display as in the step above and, this time, tap on Slideshow.